-Load testing was performed using the production environment.
+Load testing using the production environment

 My name is Taninari and I work in the Service Reliability Group (SRG) of the Technology Headquarters.

-#SRG(Service Reliability Group) mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, contributing to OSS, etc.
+#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.

 About this article

-We decided to conduct load testing to investigate and resolve the increased error rate and latency.
+So we decided to conduct load testing to investigate and resolve the increased error rate and latency.

 Project Progress

-Okay, let’s create a load test environment.
+Okay, let's create a load testing environment.

 We decided to start by testing in a readily available development environment.